brandur/sorg/content/fragments/the-force-awakens.md

   governing body come peacetime, thus allowing the Empire to regain a foothold.
 * No matter where anyone crash lands on Jakku, a big empty planet full of hostile desert, town is only a hop and a skip away (on foot).
-* Were the keys in the Millenium Falcon's ignition?
+* Were the keys in the Millennium Falcon's ignition?
 Why is everything in this universe so easy to steal?
 * Out of all the places in the universe, Anakin's lightsaber just happens to be located on the same planet that Han Solo drags everyone to for a bar visit.